 What nationality are you?

 I’m from Germany.
 I grew up in Bamberg, Bayern.
-I’m currently taking a year off from my degree at the University of Düsseldorf and have been doing a Japanese language course at Rikkyo University since last April.
+I’m currently taking a year off from my degree at the University of Düsseldorf and have been doing a Japanese language course at Bunkyo University since last April.

 Your friends pointed out that you were the most knowledgeable about Japanese anime out of the group.

-That’s an honour.
+That’s an honor.
 I initially took an interest in Japan after becoming hooked on Nintendo games.
 I began studying Japanese after watching the anime programs Evangelion and Air.
 I bought a cheap Japanese text book and studied my ass off, because I wanted to enjoy Japanese animations on a deeper level.